quynhneo/detm-arxiv/README.md

 This will read in abstracts, remove punctuations, remove stop words listed in [`arxivtools/stops.txt`](https://github.com/quynhneo/detm-arxiv/blob/master/word2vec/stops.txt), remove rare words that appear in less than 30 abstracts, and words appear in more than 70% of abstracts, and produces vector representations of all the words left (default embedding dimension = 300) using original settings from [Mikolov 2013 NIPS paper](https://arxiv.org/pdf/1310.4546.pdf).
 The ressults are save as `embeddings.txt` where each line is a word following by 300 numbers.
 The process takes about an hour per 150,000 abstracts on a laptop.

-## Clone our [fork](https://github.com/quynhneo/DETM) of the original repo
+## Clone our [fork](https://github.com/quynhneo/DETM) of the original DETM repository
-We have made some changes to fix runtime errors, match the setting in the paper, no change to the model in this fork:
+This is the main repo for DETM.
+We have made some changes to fix runtime errors, match the setting in the paper, adapt to arxiv metadata file, but no change to the model:
 ```
 git clone https://github.com/quynhneo/DETM
 ```